-The Compliance Officers have express authority to meet with BID's applicable Boards and have direct access to BHN's President, B-UFC 's Chief Executive Officer (CEO), BMA-D's CEO, BMA's CEO, BPA's Vice President, BNSA's Director, BNC's Director and BID's senior management.
+The Compliance Officers have express authority to meet with BID's applicable Boards and have direct access to BHN's President, Chief Executive Officer (CEO), for BMA-D, B-UFC, BMA and BM Rx', BPA's Vice President, BNSA's Director, BNC's Director, and BID's senior management.
 In addition, B-UFC's Compliance Officer has a dotted line report to the Senior Director for Compliance - Insurance Division and the BH Chief Compliance Officer.
 The Compliance Officers are responsible for escalating compliance deficiencies and ongoing issues of non-compliance to senior management or leaders, and the applicable Boards.
 Finally, the Compliance Officers reserve the right to amend and update components of this Compliance Program at any time and to make changes based on regulatory guidance or to enhance the program to improve effectiveness.